Millsy102/docssitetemplate/CONTRIBUTING.md

-# Contributing to BeamFlow
+# Contributing to BeamFlow Documentation

-Thank you for your interest in contributing to BeamFlow!
+Thank you for your interest in contributing to the BeamFlow Documentation site!
 This document provides guidelines and information for contributors.

 ##  Table of Contents